MSc Advanced Organic Chemistry

 During this course, you'll take general and advanced level lecture courses alongside problem solving seminars.

-We specifically select subject areas to enhance your training on techniques and knowledge that are in high demand in the pharmaceutical, agrochemical, speciality and fine organic chemicals industries.
+We specifically select subject areas to enhance your training on techniques and knowledge that are in high demand by the pharmaceutical, agrochemical, speciality and fine organic chemicals industries.

-Following this, you’ll work on a research project, which will be assessed through a written dissertation and oral presentation.
+Following this, you’ll work on a research project, which will be assessed through a written dissertation and oral examination.
 Some examples of dissertation titles include:

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.